Arfan0612/Speed-Detector-based-on-STM-and-XilinxCPLD/README.md

 There is one file added in this directory which is **FFT.h** that is used to do FFT on ADC readings for determining the input signal's frequency.

 # Rx_final.zip
-This zipped folder contains all the schematics used for programming the UART receiver on the Xilinx CPLD.
-According to my colleague, Chin Yuen, the folder includes the final schematics used to program a Xilinx CPLD UART:
+This zipped folder contains all the schematics used for programming the UART receiver on the Xilinx CPLD XC2C64A-7VQG44C.
+According to my colleague, Chin Yuen, the folder includes the final schematics used to program a Xilinx CPLD XC2C64A-7VQG44C UART:

 ## BCDto7Seg
 BCD to 7 Segment Decoder, where the file name that does not have a "v" in it is the final schematics used.